Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Officer - 0:49:43

-This agreed action has more to do with the response to an emergency is in place, it is
+This agreed action has more to do with the response to an emergency is in place, it isall around the formalising of that, so putting policies and procedures in place for someone

 to follow that.
 But ICT have everything in place that they would need if there was an